 “Copyright information is like smoking marijuana: people tend to think that because it’s common it must be legal.
 It’s not.”
 (Page 170)

 When it comes to using a found idea, quote, image, etc., always ask first.
 While living in a digital age can make it feel like the information we find online is everyone’s, the rules of copyright infringement are very black and white.
 Ask for permission, record the conversation and stick to this agreed-upon arrangement.
 Respecting this process ensures the validity of your content and can actually be a hidden opportunity to build relationships with others.
 Asking someone to use his or her content is not only flattering short term, but grows your network long term.

 Interested in more tips on publishing great content?
 Take a closer look at Pages 139-179 of “Everybody Writes,” which we also cover in this week’s video.
 And with just one week of blogging left, catch up on anything you missed from Part 1 and Part 2.

 Don’t miss Ann on Oct.
-23, which is when she'll be joining us and some of Chicago’s best marketing minds for a meet and greet and Q&A session.
-Reserve a spot for this year’s event here, which we’re hosting at the newly opened American Writers Museum!
+23, which is when she’ll be joining us and some of Chicago’s best marketing minds for a meet and greet and Q&A session.
+Learn more about the event here, which we’re hosting at the newly opened American Writers Museum!